uriel1998/newsbeuter-dangerzone/README.md

 Then I use the script in question to strip out the image links (with jpg/jpeg/gif/png extensions) and wget ( https://www.gnu.org/software/wget/ )to download them.
 BDOW.

+Yes, there is pipe-to, which is nice if that's what you want........

 # NOTE: DO NOT MAKE THE MAIL ONE BACKGROUNDED - it needs input or put only a static address

 #NOTE: Wallabag-cli after 0.5.0 doesn't work for me...